kulick23/esde-intro-to-web-dev-tasks/README.md

 Sometimes there are improvements in already published tasks.
 To get new changes from upstream repository you should use `git pull` command.

 For example, let's assume there are some updated in `upstream/tasks-02-simple-tasks` branch.
 Run in console `git pull upstream tasks-02-simple-tasks` to pull recent changes from remote branch into your local repository.

+## Configure Task Preview for your forked repository

+First follow the instructions below in order to fork current repository into your own account

+Then you have to configure CI/CD pipeline.
+To do so, please navigate to your forked repo, go to Settings --> CI/CD (the link is something like https://gitlab.com/epam-ehu/intro-to-web-dev-tasks/-/settings/ci_cd) --> Runners section (click Expand button) --> Shared runners section --> Turn on the switcher called Enable shared runners for this project

+NOTE: Gitlab might request from your account validation using your credit card.
+You won't be billed for this action, this is just a validation to avoid spammers/scammers/other viral activities

+While on origin/master branch save, commit, and push any change to your repository.

+After this step is done, please go to Settings --> Pages --> Inside the section "Your pages are served under:" there's a link to your web app with all tasks preview (i.e. https://epam-ehu.gitlab.io/intro-to-web-dev-tasks).
+If this path is not visible, select Deployments --> Pages

+This web app is being automatically updated on every push to origin/master branch.
+The status is visible inside CI/CD --> Pipelines section (https://gitlab.com/epam-ehu/intro-to-web-dev-tasks/-/pipelines).
+If you see your commit name inside a Pipeline column and green status button Passed in a Status column - your web app has been deployed successfully.
+Otherwise click on status button, observe build errors and fix them in a separate commit